odk-x/skunkworks-parrot/README.md

 ```bash
             ./gradlew build
 ```
-  3. A JAR will be built inside build/libs/ ,you can run the JAR by
+  3. A JAR will be built inside build/libs/, you can run the JAR by
 ```bash
            java -jar name_of_jar.jar
 ```